 The District completed a large capital pole and lighting replacement program over the prior seven years, targeting depreciated fixtures that were past their life expectancy or in poor condition.
 The capital program has now slowed significantly, but will continue to address any additional individual streetlights, which have reached their life expectancy.
-In the fiscal year 2020 budget, the District is proposing \$100,000 to replace light poles and equipment, plus an additional \$200,000 for a street light replacement.
+In the fiscal year 2021 budget, the District has approved \$625,000 for it's total budget.
+The main items that comprise this number are \$345,000 for improvements, \$85,000 for utilities, and 70,000 for repairs and maintenance.

 The current assessment rate is \$60 per household per year.
-For fiscal year 2020, the District Budget Committee plans no change in this rate.
+For fiscal year 2021, the District Budget Committee plans no change in this rate.
 The rate should provide the District with the necessary operating resources to match engineering, maintenance and operational demands for the period.
 The District will continue to build its unrestricted fund balance to fund future replacement of depreciated equipment.
+Future economic results of the District from COVID-19 is unknown.